Meet Becki Parsons, our Registered Dietitian and Certified

 Clinical Exercise Physiologist.
 Becki graduated from Washington State University with a Master of Science in Nutrition & Exercise Physiology knowing that she wanted to help others improve their health.

-She has worked as an inpatient dietitian at Good Samaritan Hospital in Puyallup, WA as well as an on-base contract dietitian with the Air Force at Joint Base Lewis-McChord, WA.
-Most recently, she spent over two years working at Sea Mar Community Health Center in Olympia, WA as an outpatient dietitian, assisting low-income and Hispanic populations in gaining empowerment in their health.
+She has worked as a nutritionist at Good Samaritan Hospital in Puyallup, WA, with the Air Force at Joint Base Lewis-McChord, WA, and spent over two years at Sea Mar Community Health Center in Olympia, WA as an outpatient dietitian, assisting low-income and Hispanic populations in gaining empowerment in their health.

 What motivates you to help others improve their health?